PipedreamHQ/pipedream/COMPONENT-API.md

 #### Deploy

-You can find any deploy curated components at https://pipedream.com/sources/new, or you can deploy code via the UI using following URL patterns.
+You can find and deploy curated components at https://pipedream.com/sources/new, or you can deploy code via the UI using following URL patterns.

 ##### From Pipedream Github Repo